Construction Allowances: 4 Effective Practices for Budget Management

 It’s essential to use realistic prices for the construction allowances so that they reflect the actual pricing of the market.

-Even if the client is not sure about certain selections to determine their cost, construct your estimations on your previous similar experience.
+Even if the client is not sure about certain selections to determine their cost, construct your estimations based on your previous similar experience.

 Rely on industry average numbers based on experience with similar projects.
 You can also ask follow-up questions to the owner to know all possible details of the type and quality of the material or service needed.
 If doing it right, your estimates shouldn’t have more than 5-8 % of the variance.